HannesRammer/Dartabase/dartabase_model/README.md

 TODO
 ----

-	*wait for 'await' to make this baby sync
 	*test functionality in bigger project
     *add more features like implementing and removing dependencies *add examples code to git